cfrg/draft-irtf-cfrg-aegis-aead/draft-denis-aegis-aead.md

 With AEGIS-256, random nonces can be used with no practical limits.

-However, for a given key `k`, a nonce must only be used once.
-Failure to do so would immediately reveal the bitwise difference between two messages.

 Under the assumption that the secret key is unknown to the attacker and the tag is not truncated, both AEGIS-128L and AEGIS-256 target 128-bit security against forgery attacks.

 AEGIS-256 offers 256-bit message security against plaintext and state recovery.
 AEGIS-128L offers 128-bit security.
+They are both key-committing.

 # IANA Considerations